 Soliloquies in Romeo and Juliet

 This is far from an all encompassing list when it comes to soliloquies in Romeo and Juliet.
 Throughout the play, you’ll find about a dozen or so of them.
 However, each one provides the viewer with important insight into the character's thoughts, feelings, and psyche that would be hard to understand without their words.
+These thoughts and feelings can help you see the themes in Romeo and Juliet.
 Having a hard time muddling through the English of Shakespeare’s plays?
 Give the Shakespeare translator a try.
 It can make dissecting soliloquies in Romeo and Juliet a bit easier.